merenlab/merenlab.org/tutorials/infant-gut/index.md

 Good.
 Now you can run the interactive interface to display all collections of bins stored in `collections.tsv` as 'additional layers':

 {% highlight bash %}
- $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv -Y genus
+ $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv
 {% endhighlight %}

 At this point you should be seeing a display similar to this (after setting the height of each additional layer to 200px):